mattdw/mattdw.github.com/_posts/2012-12-4-fsharp-mono-expectations.md

 available at all.
 Unfortunately, apparently in .NET/F# world the IDE *is* the toolchain.

-There may be something I'm missing; I've seen vague passing mention of NuGet, although I'm yet to try it to see if that would solve my problems.
+(There may well be something I'm missing.
+NuGet sounded like the right sort of thing, right up to the point I discovered that it was a Visual Studio extension.)

 Which leads me to my final complaint; that of the surprising lack of good documentation, tutorials, and descriptions of best practices for